|

 place of platforming elements, the player

-maneuvers Ariel around the ocean's obstacles,
+maneuvers Ariel around the ocean's obstacles

 through coral reefs and haunted shipwrecks,